A global program to find and support new ideas that are making the fashion landscape more inclusive.

-Launched in 2018, the Tommy Hilfiger Fashion Frontier Challenge is an annual program to discover and accelerate the work of the world’s most innovative and impactful fashion startups.
+First launched in 2018, the Tommy Hilfiger Fashion Frontier Challenge is an annual program to discover and accelerate the work of the world’s most inclusive and impactful fashion startups.
 Through mentoring and financial support, we want to help the best ideas break through.

 Our industry will only move forward with new, fresh ideas that challenge how we think, build and create.